Bilinear biorthogonal expansions and the Dunkl kernel on the real line: The Dunkl kernel on the real line

 From the $L^2$-norm of the Jacobi polynomials (see~\cite[Ch.~16.4, (5), p.~285]{E-TIT-II}), it is easy to find

-Finally, given $\alpha>-1$, we define the functions by
+Finally, given $\alpha>-1$, we define the functions $\calJ_{\alpha,n}(x)$ by

-as these functions arise in Fourier-Neumann series, we will allude to $\calJ_{\alpha,n}(x)$ with the name of Neumann funtions.\footnote{In the literature, the name ``Neumann funtions'' is sometimes used to call the Bessel functions of the second kind $Y_\alpha(x)$, but these functions will not arise in this paper.} From the identities
+as these functions arise in Fourier-Neumann series, we will allude to $\calJ_{\alpha,n}(x)$ using the name of Neumann functions.\footnote{In the literature, the name ``Neumann functions'' is sometimes used for the Bessel functions of the second kind $Y_\alpha(x)$, but these functions will not arise in this paper.} From the identities